edonaHajredinaj/CovidCasesTracker/README.md

 - JPA Repository

 #### Database Tables
-Fields of the CovidCase model,
+The following table contains fields for the CovidCase model,

 | cases      |   type